 - Common issues and questions

-The seminar is recommended for:
+The webinar is recommended for:

 - Preschool teachers, caregivers, and primary school teachers who have a child with Selective Mutism in their class or an extremely reluctant talker